Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 We offer tours of Oak Hill Cemetery!

-Oak Hill Cemetery has a beautiful Renwick Chapel to explore and one of the few remaining cemeteries to still have an on-site superintendent living on the grounds.
+Oak Hill Cemetery has a beautiful Renwick Chapel to explore and is one of the few remaining cemeteries to still have an on-site superintendent living on the grounds.

 OTHER FREE ACTIVITIES